-None
+None.

-C. MONITORING AND REPORTING (MINOR DISCHARGERS)
+C. MONITORING AND REPORTING

 Monitoring results must be reported to EPA on either the electronic or paper Discharge Monitoring Report (DMR) approved formats.
 Monitoring results can be submitted electronically in lieu of the paper DMR Form.
 To submit electronically, access the NetDMR website at www.epa.gov/netdmr and contact the R6NetDMR@epa.gov in-box for further instructions.
 Until you are approved for Net DMR, you must report on the Discharge Monitoring Report (DMR) Form EPA.
 No. 3320-1 in accordance with the "General Instructions" provided on the form.
 No additional copies are needed if reporting electronically, however when submitting paper form EPA No. 3320-1, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and other agencies as required (See Part III.D.IV of the permit).
-Reports shall be submitted quarterly.
+Reports shall be submitted monthly.

-- 1. Reporting periods shall end on the last day of the months March, June, September, and December. - 2.
-The permittee is required to submit regular quarterly reports as described above postmarked no later than the 28th day of the month following each reporting period. - 3.
-NO DISCHARGE REPORTING - If there is no discharge at Outfall 001 during the sampling month, place an "X" in the NO DISCHARGE box located in the upper right corner of the Discharge Monitoring Report.
+- 1. Reporting periods shall end on the last day of the month. - 2.
+The permittee is required to submit regular quarterly reports as described above postmarked no later than the 15th day of the month following each reporting period. - 3.
+The annual sludge report required in part IV of the permit is due on February 19 of each year and covers the previous calendar year from January 1 through December 31. - 4.
+NO DISCHARGE REPORTING: If there is no discharge at Outfall 001 during the sampling month, place an "X" in the NO DISCHARGE box located in the upper right corner of the Discharge Monitoring Report. - 5.
+If any 7-day average or 30-day average value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - 6.
+Any 7-day average or 30-day average value reported in the required Discharge Monitoring Report which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit.